SalomePlatform/adao/doc/en/ref_algorithm_ParameterCalibrationTask.rst

     :ref:`section_ref_algorithm_3DVAR`.

 BLUE type semi-linear estimation: variant "ExtendedBlueOptimization"
-    This is an "ExtendedBlue" estimation method, of the BLUE type which includes a non-linear evaluation of the model to be calibrated.
+    This is an "ExtendedBlue" estimation method, of BLUE (Best Linear Unbiased Estimator) type, which includes a non-linear evaluation of the model to be calibrated.
 The advantage of this method is that it's a non-iterative estimate, and therefore very economical in terms of number of evaluations.
     What's more, there are very few parameters to set when using this method.
-Nevertheless, it is usually less accurate and less robust to errors arising from the non-linear nature of the model used.
+    Nevertheless, by nature, it is usually less accurate and less robust to errors arising from the non-linear nature of the model used.
 For details and the precise association of options, please refer to the specific documentation for a :ref:`section_ref_algorithm_ExtendedBlue`.

 Derivative free optimization: variant "DerivativeFreeOptimization"
     It's an optimization method that doesn't use model derivation, but proceeds